npryce/deft/README.markdown

 * Check out the repo
 * Run `make env` to create a python environment for development
 * Run `make` to run all the tests.
-* The `dev-deft` script will run deft from the development environment, so you don't need to install it by hand.
+* The `dev-deft` script will run deft from the development environment, so you don't need to install anything by hand.
+Run `./dev-deft --help` for help.

 Issue Tracking